 How to check if the brake light switch is bad?

-When you adjust the brake light switch, make sure it is pressed against the brake light stopper.
+When you adjust the brake light switch, ensure it is pressed against the brake light stopper.
 If the stopper is missing, replace the stopper before condemning a faulty brake light switch.

 How to replace a brake light switch yourself?